Senior Resources » The 5 Most Common Age-Related Eye Diseases (And How to Keep Them Healthy!)

 4. Diabetic Retinopathy

-Diabetic retinopathy may cause vision loss and blindness in people with diabetes.
-High levels of blood sugar can damage the blood vessels, causing them to leak fluid or bleed.
+Diabetes can cause a lot of damage to our bodies, including our eyes.
+Sadly, diabetic retinopathy may cause vision loss and blindness in people with diabetes.
+High levels of blood sugar can wreak havoc on the blood vessels, making them leak fluid or even bleed.
 Symptoms of diabetic retinopathy include:

 • Blurred vision